NicholasAzar/light-graphql-4j/docs/content/component/graphql-common.md

 # The path of GraphQL endpoint for both GET and POST
 path: /graphql

+# Path to the ws subscription server.
+subscriptionsPath: /subscriptions

 # Enable GraphiQL for development environment only.
 It will allow you to test from your Browser.
 enableGraphiQL: true